 How China’s New Environmental Regulations Can Impact Your Procurement Program?

-Recent amendments to China’s environmental regulations and an unprecedented crackdown on non-compliant manufacturers has created havoc for businesses sourcing products from across China.
+China’s environmental regulations and an unprecedented crackdown on non-compliant manufacturers has created havoc for businesses sourcing products from across China.
 The closure of thousands of factories has disrupted supply chains and delayed shipments, impacting on the timely delivery of goods to end consumers, damaging brand image and causing financial hardship for those affected.

 What changes have occurred in China’s New Environmental Regulations?